dibollinger/amcduke32/README.md

     * IMPORTANT: Uses the index defined inside the DEF, not the ordering of the items!
     * The index will be set to -1 if the index was not defined within the DEF.

-### __Misc Changes__

-* `MAXTILES` increased from 30720 to 44800
-  * Previously was increased to 32512 with AMC 3.5 up to 4.0
-  * The editor now alters the mapversion if there's a sprite with a tile above this value.
-  * This is intended to prevent loading maps with the wrong editor version, which could delete sprites from the map.
-* `MAXGAMEVARS` increased from 2048 to 4096 (also doubles `MAXGAMEARRAYS`).
-  * Doubled from 1024 to 2048 in the editor.
-* Mapster32: The key combination `[' + Y]` enables a pink tile selection background, to improve visibility of tiles in the selector.
-* Looping ambient sounds are now able to overlap with instances of themselves.
-* Add cvar `cl_keybindmode` to change keyboard config behaviour.
-  * If 0, will allow multiple gamefuncs to be assigned to the same key in the keyboard config menu (original behavior).
-  * If 1, will clear all existing gamefuncs for that key when binding a key to a gamefunc.
-This prevents accidentally assigning multiple gamefuncs to the same key, e.g. when default values exist.
-* Added a lower bound for distance between menu items.
-This allows menus to scroll properly now.
-* Add `PROJECTILE_WORKSLIKE` flag `PROJECTILE_RADIUS_PICNUM_EX`:
-    * Flag value is 1073741824 (0x40000000).
-    * The flag changes the htpicnum of the projectile to the actual picnum, instead of using RADIUSEXPlOSION.
-However, it also preserves hardcoded behaviors specific to RADIUSEXPLOSION, including destroying spritewalls and spritefloors that have a hitag.
-    * RPG projectiles can only burn trees, tires and boxes if this flag is set.
-Player will receive the same pushback as with RADIUSEXPLOSION when hit.
-* Hardcoded anti-cheat measure removed from skill 4.
-* Change crosshair size slider to range from 10 to 100.
-* Make save settings menu and reset progress options available.
-* Various bugfixes and changes that affected AMC specifically.

 ## Credits and Licenses